rg-wood/salt-lion/README.md

 ### Aggravated Rolls

 Sometimes actions are more than just difficult: they require willpower to push them over the line and succeed.
-These are frustrated rolls.
+These are aggravated rolls.
 With an aggravated roll all [banes](#banes) are active on the first roll, as though you had [pushed](#pushing).

 Additionally, you can incur [critical injuries](#critical-injuries) when you're [broken](#broken) by an aggravated roll.
 You can still push aggravated rolls.